Azeem Sajjad

 Azeem Sajjad (Urdu: عظیم سجاد) is a Pakistani actor, writer, and director.
-He is best known for his role in the thriller film 8969 along with Saba Qamar, directed by himself.
+He is best known for his role in the 2016 thriller film 8969 along with Saba Qamar, directed by himself.
 His other notable works include Ehd-e-Wafa, Raqs-e-Bismil, Za Pakhtoon Yum, and Baandi.

-Life
+Career

 Sajjad attended the International Writing Program at the University of Iowa, in 2009.

-Sajjad directed Adan, Meer Abru, Faseel-e-Jaan Se Aagay, and Chaudhry – The Martyr.
+He has directed Adan, Meer Abru, Faseel-e-Jaan Se Aagay, and Chaudhry – The Martyr.